IR-2013-77, Sept. 26, 2013

 Taxpayers with extensions should file their returns by Oct.
 15, even if they can’t pay the full amount due.
 Doing so will avoid the late-filing penalty, normally five percent per month, that would otherwise apply to any unpaid balance after Oct.
-15. However, interest and late-payment penalties will continue to accrue.
+15. However, interest, currently at the rate of 3 percent per year compounded daily, and late-payment penalties, normally 0.5 percent per month, will continue to accrue.

 Fresh Start for Struggling Taxpayers

-Taxpayers can also request a payment agreement by filing Form 9465-FS.
+Taxpayers can also request a payment agreement by filing Form 9465.
 This form can be downloaded from IRS.gov and mailed along with a tax return, bill or notice.

 Details on all filing and payment options are on IRS.gov.